The mail

 System Requirements

-All you need to build this project is Java 11.0 (Java SDK 11) or later and Maven 3.6.0 or later.
+All you need to build this project is Java SE 17.0 or later, and Maven 3.6.0 or later.
 See Configure Maven to Build and Deploy the Quickstarts to make sure you are configured correctly for testing the quickstarts.

 Use of the WILDFLY_HOME and QUICKSTART_HOME Variables